williamrosswhite/leap-event-technical/documents/Caching.md

-# High-Traffic Ticketing System Design with Caching Strategy
+# Design for a High-Traffic Ticketing System with Caching

 A ticketing system for a high-traffic event platform must handle thousands of concurrent users buying tickets.
 To ensure scalability, fault tolerance, and high availability, the system can leverage cloud services and distributed caching.